jmbriody/jmbriody.github.io/_posts/2018-01-22-python-devenv.markdown

 * [PsychoCats](http://www.psychocats.net/ubuntu/virtualbox)
 * [https://linus.nci.nih.gov/bdge/installUbuntu.html](https://linus.nci.nih.gov/bdge/installUbuntu.html)

-The second seems to be more complete--my notes:
+The second seems to be more complete.
+My comments:

 * Install the guest additions.
 It will let you map windows directories into your linux directory space **and** let you copy and paste to and from windows.
 (You are using 2 monitors aren't you?)
 * Don't skimp on disk size.
 Obviously don't commit your last remaining bit of hard drive to the virtual instance but if you have the disk space do not stick with the default 10 GB--20 or 40 will work well for a while.
 Resizing can be a pain.